yvan-sraka/Kombucha/README.md

 print("Wow, it was smooth!
 I'm ready to build stuffs :)")
 ```

-Kombucha aliases always start by `@` symbol to not enter in conflict with existent softwares in your `PATH`.
+Kombucha aliases always start with the `@` symbol to not enter in conflict with existent software in your `PATH`.

-By combining theses utils together we intent to help the writing of simpler and more robust build suites.
+By combining these utils we intent to help the writing of simpler and more robust build suites.

 The idea of using GitHub as a service to handle aliases was directly inspired by [HomeBrew Formula](https://github.com/Homebrew/homebrew-core/tree/master/Formula)!